Logo

 Québec – Around the Gaspé Peninsula

-The route around the Gaspé Peninsula, in total about 900 kilometers long, follows the southern shore of the St. Lawrence River.
-As the distance between the opposite shores is almost 100 kilometers the locals refer to the river as “the sea”.
-The Centre d’Art by the artist Marcel Gagnon in Sainte-Flavie is a great sight; his wooden figures stick out of the water at low tide.
-What follows after Matane, a local supply center, is a series of nice lighthouses: La Martre, Cap Madeleine, Pointe à la Renommée and finally Cap-des-Rosiers in the middle of Parc National Forillon, a further highlight of this trip.
+The route around the Gaspé Peninsula, in total about 900 kilometers, follows the southern shore of the St. Lawrence River.
+As the distance between the opposite shores is almost 100 kilometers the locals refer to the river just as “The Sea”.
+Don’t miss to check out the Centre d’Art by artist Marcel Gagnon in Sainte-Flavie; its wooden figures stick out of the water at low tide.
+After Matane, a local supply center, a series of nice lighthouses will follow: La Martre, Cap Madeleine, Pointe à la Renommée and finally Cap-des-Rosiers in the middle of Parc National Forillon, another highlight of this trip.

 Route Description